navicore/gamecode-mcp2/examples/claude-code-only/slack-bot/README.md

 ### Docker/Kubernetes

-The bot is designed to work seamlessly in containerized environments:
+The bot is designed to work seamlessly in containerized environments.

+**Note on Authentication**:
+- **Development**: Uses Claude Desktop with inherited shell environment
+- **Production**: Typically uses AWS Bedrock or Vertex AI with proper IAM/service account auth

+For production with Bedrock:

 1. **Environment Variables**: In production, environment variables from K8s ConfigMaps/Secrets take precedence over `.env` files
 2. **No .env in Production**: The Docker image doesn't include `.env` files